 As much as we love Linux, we all have to agree on Windows’s massive dominance in the industry.
 Due to being the most widely used operating system for personal computers for the last couple of decades, Microsoft Windows enjoys widespread usage in the business world.
-If you’re a Linux enthusiast but need to utilize Windows for your Job or academic purposes, you don’t need to be disappointed anymore.
-There are powerful Linux emulators for Windows that allow you to run Linux programs seamlessly in your Windows machine without installing a fresh copy of your favorite distro.
+If you’re a Linux enthusiast but need to utilize Windows for your Job or academic purposes, you no longer need to be disappointed.
+There are powerful Linux emulators for Windows that allow you to run Linux programs seamlessly on your Windows machine without installing a fresh copy of your favorite distro.

 Emulators are computer programs that enable users to run software developed for a specific system on another.
 However, the current state of the computer world is far from enjoyable when it comes to operating system emulators.

-As Windows and Linux systems vary in their design and implementations, it’s almost impossible to find an emulator that will let users run standalone Linux programs perfectly in Windows.
+As Windows and Linux systems vary in design and implementation, it’s almost impossible to find an emulator that lets users run standalone Linux programs perfectly in Windows.
 Thus, we’ll mostly focus on “ways” you can run Linux software in Windows.

 Cygwin is a powerful and innovative Linux simulator for Windows that allows users to run Linux software in Microsoft Windows by recompiling them on Windows.
 It is a robust POSIX-compatible environment with an extensive collection of GNU and Open Source tools for providing functions similar to many Linux systems.